How many calories does one serving of Oats Chaat have?

 Can diabetics, heart patients and over weight individuals have Oats Chaat ?

-Yes, this recipe is good for diabetics, heart and weight loss BUT have in restricted quantity.
+Yes, this recipe is good for heart and weight loss BUT have in restricted quantity.
 Try and cut the amount of chutney used in the recipe.
 Oats are a great source of protein for Vegetarians.
 It is rich in soluble fibre (to make it good for diabetics), which helps lower blood LDL cholesterol, the so-called "Bad" cholesterol.
 When cooked with other healthy ingredients, kala chana is suitable for heart disease as well.
-Diabetics too enjoy them in restricted quantities.
+Diabetics should enjoy this chaat minus the meetha chutney.

 Can healthy individuals have Oats Chaat ?